-the provision of key infrastructure for early phases of development to ensure enable and encourage sustainable travel patterns from first occupation in line with modal share targets agreed by the Councils and set out in the Transport Assessment provided by applicants.
-MM69 Part K Amend first point '1' of Part K, page 105: Latimer SoCG (SCG06) (Main) The Transport Assessment must include a Construction Logistics and Traffic Management Strategy that has regard to the latest best practice guidance and the principles of the Healthy Streets for Life Assessment.
-A copy of the results of the Healthy Streets for Life Assessment should be provided at the appropriate stage of planning.
-To reflect that the completion of a Healthy Streets for Life Assessment may only be possible at particular stages of the planning process.
-New wording to be clear principles are incorporated early but the assessment will follow.
-MM70 Part K Amend point '5g' of Part K, page 107: Latimer SoCG (SCG06) (Main) Targets which are monitored and submitted for approval from the outset at a frequency as agreed with the Councils and review by the Councils annually from the outset; and of the operation of a Transport Review Group (TRG) including terms of reference".
-For a development this scale, annual monitoring does not give time for the full cycle of monitoring, review, agreement of measures, implementation of measures and evaluation of impacts of the interventions.
-Wording change to reflect the frequency will be agreed at a later date.
+The Transport Assessment must include a Construction Logistics and Traffic Management Strategy that has regard to the latest best practice guidance and the principles of the Healthy Streets for Life Assessment.
+A copy of the results of the Healthy Streets for Life Assessment should be provided at the appropriate stage of planning. ММ70 Part K Amend point '5g' of Part K, page 107: Targets which are monitored and submitted for approval from the outset at a frequency as agreed with the Councils and review by the Councils annually from the outset ; and of the operation of a Transport Review Group (TRG) including terms of reference".